umcconnell/typespeed/README.md

 # Typespeed

-Type as fast you can!
+Type as fast as you can!

 ## Table of Contents